 There's a reason we've always been told to eat our greens!
 This leafy vegetable is full of vitamins, minerals, antioxidants, and fiber and will be sure to help you keep the cold at bay.

 Here's another leafy green that's great for you.
 Spinach is a great source of vitamin C, vitamin A, beta carotene, and antioxidants.
 Plus it's a very easy addition to salads and sandwiches.

 This is often an ingredient in wellness teas.
 Coincidence?
 We think not.
 This zingy yet versatile plant has also been relied on as a treatment for illness for centuries.
-Plus it tastes equally well in desserts as it does in savoury dishes like stir fries and soups.
+Plus it tastes equally well in desserts as it does in savory dishes like stir-fries and soups.